gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 | The code below uses a for-loop to loop through each melody in the ``melodies_list`` and play it.
-| For a list of built in meodies see: https://microbit-micropython.readthedocs.io/en/v2-docs/music.html
+| For a list of built-in meodies see: https://microbit-micropython.readthedocs.io/en/v2-docs/music.html

 .. code-block:: python